GEmanuel2558/MMM-PiCameraStream/README.md

 - `refreshSnapshotInterval` (number): Used in "local" and "snapshot" modes.
 In "stream" mode this option is ignored.
 - `showStatus` (boolean): Show a small Online/Offline/Connecting label under the image.
 - `offlineTimeout` (number): Consider the feed Offline if there’s no update within this many milliseconds.
+- `offlineTimeout` (number): Consider the feed Offline if there’s no update within this many milliseconds.
+- `captureTimeoutMs` (number): Local mode only.
+Max time to wait for `rpicam-jpeg` per capture.
+Default 4000 ms; minimum enforced is 2000 ms.

 ### Local camera capture (default mode)